kaushikbalasundar/cpp_dsa_solutions/graphs/README.md

 * Using the list represenation, it is possible to traverse the list and get all the neighbours of a particular node.
 This is not possible with a matrix.
 Matrices also takes a larger amount of memory [O(*v^*2) order] - quadratic.
 Adjacency list however, takes linear memory, not quadratic - i.e. [O(*v+e*)], where *v* are vertices and e are edges.
 * However, with a matrix, without having to traverse a list, we can check if there is a connection between two nodes.
 This operation will have O(1) time complexity, and O(n) in case of a list.
 * Adjacancy lists however are easier to create and the operations typically involve checking neighbours more than their connections.
 Therefore, the adjacancy list represtation will be used throughout this repository.
+* During the actual implementation, adjacency lists are created in a class that contains an array of lists, with each element in the array representing the associations between nodes.